Genealogy Preservation Pad

-No, there is no service fee charged for using any of the four stations.
+No, there is no service fee charged for using any of the seven stations.
 However, patrons will need to bring their own flash drive and/or blank media (DVDs, Blu-ray disks, etc.) depending on what station they are using.
 Genealogy staff members will let patrons know what they need to bring when they register an appointment.

 Are there set times when this service is available?

-The times available to use the Preservation Pad as the same times for the Genealogy Department.
+The times available to use the Preservation Pad are the same times for the Genealogy Department.
 (Open Mondays, Fridays, and Saturdays from 9:00AM to 5:00PM; Tuesdays, Wednesdays, and Thursdays from 9:00AM to 9:00PM.)
 If the Genealogy Department is open for business, the Preservation Pad is too.

 Do I need to make a reservation beforehand?

-Each of the four stations are offered at a first-come, first-served basis.
+Each of the seven stations are offered at a first-come, first-served basis.
 We strongly recommend making a reservation beforehand to guarantee that the equipment will be free to use when you are planning to come in to do scanning or copying.

 Are there any limits to registering?